Dollar stuck near 3-month lows, bitcoin struggles

 Traders are also watching for progress on a new stimulus package in the United States, after the White House pared down its infrastructure bill to $1.7 trillion on Friday but failed to gain Senate Republican backing.

-Among the currencies gaining on the dollar was the euro, up around 0.2% above $1.22.
+Among the currencies gaining on the dollar was the euro, up a quarter of a percent above $1.22.
 The single currency has gained around 4% on the greenback over the past three months.

 “Although the U.S. led in economic reopenings in the first quarter, Europe is catching up and has further room for improvement, supporting the euro,” said Jun Arachi, currency strategist at Rakuten Securities.

-In cryptocurrencies, bitcoin rebounded by around 5% to trade above $36,000, but is still well down after crashing in recent days, falling as much as 17% to $31,107 on Sunday.
+In cryptocurrencies, bitcoin rebounded by 6% to just shy of $37,000, but is still well down after crashing in recent days, falling as much as 17% to $31,107 on Sunday.

 Bitcoin halved in value just weeks after April’s record peak of $64,895, undermining the case for its mainstream acceptance.